lexbailey/isabelle_utp_full/readme.md

 The other repositories are submodules in this repository.
 The modules include the isabelle source, the isabelle AFP, and all of components required for ITrees.

+All of the ITree related repositories and dependencies can be found here: https://github.com/isabelle-utp

 ## Building

 To build everything, first clone this repository, then